How Empty Legs Work

 Empty Legs Explained

 When a private jet flies passengers one way and needs to return to its base or next pickup location, that return flight is called an "empty leg."
 Rather than fly empty, operators offer these flights at 25-75% below normal charter rates.
+An estimated 30-35% of private jet flights in the U.S. operate as repositioning flights, representing billions of dollars in potential value annually.

 We Monitor the Market

-Every Flight Is Scored
+Every Flight Is Scored Against a Fuel-Floor Estimate

 Tell us which routes or departure cities you care about.
 Our alert system watches for matching opportunities and notifies you the moment something appears — before it disappears.
+Paid members receive real-time SMS and email alerts.

 Book Directly